Skip to content

 A family is trailering a 3,500 lb boat from Nashville to a lake house 140 miles away.
 They plan to drive at 55 mph on flat terrain at 80°F.

-A boat on a trailer is actually one of the more aerodynamic towing configurations.
-Flat-front caravans create more drag and reduce range further.
-Plan charge stops assuming 50–60% of your unladen rated range when towing.
+A boat on a trailer is actually one of the more aerodynamic towing configurations — and it still costs a third of the range.
+Flat-front caravans and tall enclosed boxes reduce range by half or more.
+Plan charge stops assuming 40–65% of your unladen rated range when towing, worse for boxy trailers.
 To estimate charge time at each stop, use the charging time tool.

 Worked Example: Model Y with a Utility Trailer